-- Received 26 rail, bus and ferry operator investigation reports and completed its review of all of those investigations, providing feedback on the adequacy of the investigations, their findings and safety recommendations. - ◆ Received 8 confidential reports (rail 3, bus 4, ferry 1) from transport employees through the Confidential Safety Information Reporting Scheme (CSIRS) and finalised all of those cases with formal notification of the results of the investigations being provided to the reporters.
+- Received 165 rail, bus and ferry reports requested from operators and completed its review of 161 of those investigations, checking the adequacy of the investigations, their findings and safety recommendations. - Received 16 confidential reports (11 Rail, 3 Bus and 2 Ferry) from transport employees through the Confidential Safety Information Reporting Scheme (CSIRS) and finalised all of those cases with formal notification of the results of the investigations being provided to the reporters.
+Four outcome reports, selected from the CSIRS reports, were published to the OTSI website: - 13 Feb 2016 Phoenix Train Order System, published March 2016 - 2 Mar 2016 Bus door problems, published April 2016 - 3 Mar 2016 Bus issue regarding Opal Ticketing and Thoreb Electronic Systems, published May 2016 - ♦ 15 Jul 2015 Condition of rail bridge at Leppington

-Challenges 2015 - 2016
+Challenges 2016 - 2017

-Although much has been achieved in its first 10 years of independent operation, there are important challenges which OTSI continues to confront, and seeks resolution to, in the year ahead.
+Although much has been achieved in its first 11 years of independent operation, there are important challenges which OTSI continues to confront, and seeks resolution to, in the year ahead.
 Some of those challenges include the following:

-- Invest in OTSI's people and enhance operational capability through programs of continuing professional development, education and training. - Continue to undertake rail safety investigations to the standard agreed in the Collaboration Agreement with the Australian Transport Safety Bureau within the framework of the National Rail Safety Investigation Framework. - Continue to measure and benchmark OTSI's performance against national and international best practice standards in transport accident investigation methodologies, completion timeframes and report compilation, and ensure that OTSI is at least matching, if not exceeding, those benchmarks.
+- In 2015 16 the number of investigations initiated increased by 100%.
+Introduce new OTSI processes and procedures to continue to improve its response triggers to achieve further efficiencies and effectiveness. - Invest in OTSI's people and enhance operational capability through programs of continuing professional development, education and training. - Continue to undertake rail safety investigations to the standard agreed in the Collaboration Agreement with the Australian Transport Safety Bureau within the framework of the National Rail Safety Investigation Framework. - Continue to measure and benchmark OTSI's performance against national and international best practice standards in transport accident investigation methodologies, completion timeframes and report compilation, and ensure that OTSI is at least matching, if not exceeding, those benchmarks. - Retain the services of the highly skilled investigators who make up the OTSI team. - Engage with industry to enhance the safety of operations, whilst maintaining the OTSI's independent statutory authority status.

-- Retain the services of the highly skilled investigators who make up the OTSI team. - ♦ Engage with industry to enhance the safety of operations, whilst maintaining the OTSI's independent statutory authority status. - Research and acquire relevant emerging investigative technologies which have the potential to enhance the techniques, practices and procedures employed by OTSI in the conduct of its investigations.
+• Research and acquire relevant emerging investigative technologies which have the potential to enhance the techniques, practices and procedures employed by OTSI in the conduct of its investigations.